Graylog2/se-poc-docs/src/On Prem POC/RHEL9/installing opensearch.md

 ## Introduction

-This page will provide instructions for how to install and configure a single node opensearch cluster on Alma Linux 9.
+This page will provide instructions for how to install and configure a single node OpenSearch cluster on RHEL 9 distros such as Rocky and Alma.
+While these instructions should work on any RHEL distro, they have only been tested and validated against Rocky 9 and Alma 9.

 Code blocks below can be copy/pasted into a terminal.